mvolkmann/blog/src/swift/swift-lang.md

 print("\(stringLength(123))")

 // When a function return type uses the `any` keyword,
-// the return values can have different types.
+// the return value of each call can have a different type.
 // This prevents knowing the concrete type at compile-time
 // and is slower.
 // The Int and String types both conform to the Comparable protocol